Beast-Alok/gfg-potd/January (2024)/24th jan question.md

-## 01. Course Schedule Problem
+## 01. Check if a given graph is tree or not Problem
-The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/course-schedule/1)
+The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/is-it-a-tree/1)

 Level : `Medium`